stephen-nell/quiz/rough-notes.md

-# using quiz for rapid openzfs dev feedback cycles
+# using quiz for openzfs dev

 ## new debian env